 Death Sentence pulls this off, and rather clunkily at that.
 The film is a beautifully shot ode to violent vigilante justice, that tries to speak against violent vigilante justice.
 It was made by the director of Saw.
 It doesn't come off right.

-To say nothing of its Spiritual Predecessor, Death Wish, which glorified vigilante killing to the point of making several sequels, and turning actor Charles Bronson into a cinema action hero icon for decades to come.
+Death Wish, which glorified vigilante killing to the point of making several sequels, and turning actor Charles Bronson into a cinema action hero icon for decades to come.
 For better or worse, [author] Brian Garfield absolutely loathed the movie adaptation of Death Wish for this reason, while being relatively satisfied with how Death Sentence turned out.

 Fatherland shows a Europe where Germany won World War II.
 It is prosperous, clean and green, with posters advertising a concert with "Die Beatles" on the walls.
 Europe seems to be doing quite well, now without half of its economy ruined by communism.
 While German rule eventually falls because the American president refuses to sign a peace agreement, so that the strain from the continued war against the remnants of the Soviet Union somehow brings down the whole empire, it certainly doesn't look like a doom-and-gloom world to live in.